dddomin3/DSPi/README.md

 ### **II6:** Installing music stuff and configuring it

 Install this stuff!
-`sudo apt-get install qjackctl jackd2 guitarix aj-snapshot puredata git jack-rack pd-ggee mididings`
+`sudo apt-get install qjackctl jackd2 guitarix aj-snapshot puredata git pd-ggee`

 - Jackd2 (jackd2) is audio server
 - qjackctl is a QT-based GUI to manage jackd2 server.
 There are others if you prefer.
 - guitarix is a guitar amp simulator
 - aj-snapshot is the automatic audio/midi auto connection daemon.
 May be able to replace this with `--jack-autoconnect` (and similar CLI flags) on guitarix and amsynth.
 - git to clone this repo
+- puredata and pd-ggee for MIDI translation and script launching on MIDI message

 Allow jack server to use realtime priority (it'll ask when you're installing.
 Say yes.)